kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## Status

+## Dec 19th, 2021: Upgrade OpenCore from 0.7.1 to 0.7.6

+In order to prepare the installation of macOS 12 Monterey, I spent a few time upgrading OpenCore to the latest version as today, which is 0.7.6.
+If everything works correctly, I will upgrade macOS in the following weeks.

 ### Aug 7th, 2021: Catalina to Big Sur (OpenCore)

 I smoothly made the upgrade to macOS Big Sur 11.5.1 through the System Preferences after a few days on Catalina and OpenCore.
 You can download the final EFI Folder running Catalina 10.15.7 with OpenCore 0.7.1 [here](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/releases/tag/v3.0) or browse the repo for this old version [here](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/tree/opencore-catalina-10-15-7).